vaibhaw2731/ms03-gateway/README.md

     			kubectl version

 Creating a kubernetes engine:

-*Select kubernetes engine on GCP console.
+	-Select kubernetes engine on GCP console.

-*Give name to the cluster
+	-Give name to the cluster

-_Mention the number of nodes : default-3
+	-Mention the number of nodes : default-3

 Deploying application on kubernetes cluster from your local computer:

-_ Create the jhipster application with mongodb.
+	-Create the jhipster application with mongodb.

-_ Inside the application folder run "jhipster kubernetes" : 1.
-Give a valid name to the kubernetes namespace.
+	-Inside the application folder run "jhipster kubernetes" :

+		1. Give a valid name to the kubernetes namespace.

 		2. Put Docker repository name as the username of your docker hub a/c.

-_ Inside the application folder run the following command for docker build : mvnw -ntp -Pprod verify jib:dockerBuild
+	-Inside the application folder run the following command for docker build :

+		mvnw -ntp -Pprod verify jib:dockerBuild

-_ Tag your application with docker image name using the following command docker image tag <tagnane> vaibhaw2731/<tagename>
+	-Tag your application with docker image name using the following command

+		docker image tag <tagnane> vaibhaw2731/<tagename>

-_ Push your docker image
+	-Push your docker image

 		docker push vaibhaw2731/<tagname>

-_ Connect your local computer to the gcp kubernetes using the command in connect to the cluster For example : gcloud container clusters get-credentials vaiagraw-kubernetes1 --zone us-central1-a --project payment-platform-204588
+	-Connect your local computer to the gcp kubernetes using the command in connect to the cluster

+		For example : gcloud container clusters get-credentials vaiagraw-kubernetes1 --zone us-central1-a --project payment-platform-204588

-_ Inside the application folder run the following command to deploy the application: sh kubectl-apply.sh
+	-Inside the application folder run the following command to deploy the application:

+		sh kubectl-apply.sh

-_ The application will be deployed on the kubernetes engine.
+	-The application will be deployed on the kubernetes engine.

-_ Go to services & Ingress in the sidebar to see the external ip of the application.
+	-Go to services & Ingress in the sidebar to see the external ip of the application.

 Deploying application on kubernetes cluster through Jenkins pipeline:

-_ Create the jhipster application with mongodb.
+	-Create the jhipster application with mongodb.

-_ Inside the application folder run "jhipster kubernetes" : 1.
-Give a valid name to the kubernetes namespace.
-2. Put Docker repository name as the username of your docker hub a/c. \* Upload the application folder to the github repository.
+	-Inside the application folder run "jhipster kubernetes" :

+		1. Give a valid name to the kubernetes namespace.

+		2. Put Docker repository name as the username of your docker hub a/c.

+	-Upload the application folder to the github repository.

     Jenkins pipeline :
     	node{